Biography

 Eliel has spoken at universities and conferences across the country on issues pertaining to the LGBTQ community and media representation, as well as faith and sexuality.
 Speaking engagements include Harvard Law School, University of Texas at Austin, MSU Denver, Suffolk University, University of Georgia, Texas A&M, University of Florida, Bowdoin College, New York University, Middlebury College, University of Colorado in Boulder, and more.

 His advocacy work has appeared in print on the September issue of Vogue, the front page of The New York Times, and magazines such as Another Man, Gay Times, Garage, and New York Magazine, as well as in digital publications like Dazed, Vox, Seventeen, Buzzfeed, and more.
-Eliel’s writing can be seen in The Washington Post, Upworthy, NBC News, Mic News, The Advocate, Teen Vogue, HuffPost, The Daily Dot, Everyday Feminism, Sojourners, Details, GQ, Quartz, Rolling Stone, them., Shondaland, The New York Times, and many other outlets.
+Eliel’s writing can be seen in The Washington Post, CNN, NBC News, Mic News, The Advocate, Teen Vogue, HuffPost, The Daily Dot, Everyday Feminism, Sojourners, Details, GQ, Quartz, Rolling Stone, them., Shondaland, The New York Times, and many other outlets.
+He is represented by Ayesha Pande Literary.

-He’s also a fixture in New York City nightlife, hosting and producing some of the best queer parties over the last decade.
-He is working on a forthcoming memoir and is represented by Ayesha Pande Literary.
+He’s also a fixture in New York City nightlife for the last decade, hosting and producing some of the best queer parties.
 Eliel is a storyteller.
 He believes in using the privileges afforded to him and his platform to create space for others to be able to share theirs.

 Photo by Savanna Ruedy